kubevela/kubevela.github.io/docs/platform-engineers/traits/patch-trait.md

 So the above trait which attaches a Service to given component instance will patch an corresponding label to the workload first and then render the Service resource based on template in `outputs`.

-#### 2. With `+patchStrategy=retainkeys` annotation
+#### 2. With `+patchStrategy=retainKeys` annotation

-Similar to strategy [retainkeys](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/#use-strategic-merge-patch-to-update-a-deployment-using-the-retainkeys-strategy) in K8s strategic merge patch
+Similar to strategy [retainKeys](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/#use-strategic-merge-patch-to-update-a-deployment-using-the-retainkeys-strategy) in K8s strategic merge patch

-In some scenarios that the entire object needs to be replaced, retainkeys strategy is the best choice. the example as follows:
+In some scenarios that the entire object needs to be replaced, retainKeys strategy is the best choice. the example as follows:

 Assume the Deployment is the base resource
 ```yaml